 I added a Nikkor 600mm f4 VR to my tool kit for bird hides or from a vehicle.
 When mounted on a tripod with a gimbal it offers excellent positioning and balance.
 For precise bird location coordinates I use Nikon’s GPS adapters.
 Apart from patience and opportunity, bird photography especially requires maximum light and shutter speed.
 The fastest lens you can afford will give the best results.
 The minimum shutter speed for hand held long lens is 500th of a second even if with the vibration reduction (VR) facility.
 In the past, depending on the ambient light I would go up to ISO800 or more but prefer ISO200 but with the D850 in dark jungles I am often using Auto ISO that sometimes goes to 26,000 ISO!

 All pictures are taken in Nikon RAW on 14 or 16 bit resulting in file sizes as large as 75MB.
-The ‘masters’ are retained but JPEG versions are watermarked as well as copyright in the metadata.
+The ‘masters’ are retained should professional publishing be required.
+The jpg pictures posted on this web site are compressed to around 500KB and are watermarked as well as copyright in the metadata.
 I use both Nikon Capture & Adobe Lightroom software for post processing.

-When walking and stalking, I always use a monopod.
+When walking and stalking, I always use a monopod with my heavy equipment.
 Many bird photographers believe they can handhold and click but their arms are only steady for a short while.
 The monopod enables me to wait till I get the optimum bird pose and is essential when birds are high in trees.
 My Benro carbon fibre monopod closes to easily fit in a suitcase or ‘pull along’ but extends to over 2m so I can stand and look in the camera viewer without bending the knees!